bresilla/bibiman/README.md

 terminal most of the time.

 I used `JabRef` for many years, but its way to bloated in my eyes.
-There exists a bunch of other graphical tools.
-Just check it yourself...
+There exists a bunch of other graphical tools...

 But there are also some TUI alternatives with slightly different approaches.
 Maybe one of these might fit _your_ personal needs better: